Lazy Luddite Log

 Vale!

-The 2016 that has just passed has developed the reputation among many as a rotten time to the extent that it has almost become a demon of contemporary culture.
+2016 has developed the reputation among many as a rotten time to the extent that it has almost become a demon in contemporary culture.
 My own 2016 was fine personally and professionally.
 Any challenges I faced were moderate and I responded well to them.
 The biggest one was simply facing life as part of a small and aging family.

 But my wider world as exhibited online was one characterized (in the Anglosphere at any rate) by lots of voters making stupid decisions and (more annoyingly in some ways) by many political pundits making the most stupid analysis of that voter behaviour.
 Simplistic profiling seemed to come from all directions and was augmented by reductionist Internet memes.
-With all this as a new norm I'm in a mood to move away from partisan political discussion and into non-partisan civic contribution.
-A younger me would have been surprised by such a comment but that is how I feel right now.
+If this is the new norm then I'm in a mood to move away from futile online argument and towards more constructive face-to-face civic activity.

 The other thing that set the doomy vibe of 2016 was a slew of celebrity deaths.
 And I return here to the matter of aging.
-Our popular culture 'idols' tend to be older than we are so it only follows that we will face a time in which they perish from a combination of age and time related factors.
+Our popular culture idols tend to be older than we are so it only follows that we will face a time in which they perish from a combination of age and time-related factors.
 I have to mentally prepare for more of this to happen because the last twelve month were part of a bigger trend.
 The largest generation in developed nations - the baby boomers - came of age at a time in which a variety of new media (from colour television to stereo radio) debuted.
-This gave us a lot more popular culture personas to become part of our everyday lives.
+This gave us many more popular culture personas to become part of our everyday lives.
 Now they are getting old.

 But as I contemplate this I also remember that this is nothing new to me.
-Many of the public figures that have had the biggest impact on me died before I started blogging and (with few exceptions) I have rarely acknowledged in writing the effect they had.
-I will remedy that here with reference to three important persons who died too young...
+Many of the public figures that have had the biggest impact on me died before I started blogging and with a few exceptions I rarely acknowledged in writing the effect they had.
+I will remedy that here with reference to three important persons who died too young.

 Janine Haines (1945-2004)